Water on Fire: A Memoir of War

 reviewed by MK Harb

-Born out of a love with the waters of the Mediterranean and the swimmers who dot its shore, Tarek El-Ariss’ memoir, Water on Fire: A Memoir of War, is a deep dive into civil war Beirut and the stories of the families who chose to stay.
+Born out of a love for the waters of the Mediterranean and the swimmers who dot its shore, Tarek El-Ariss’s memoir, Water on Fire: A Memoir of War, is a deep dive into civil-war Beirut and the stories of the families who chose to stay.
 As El-Ariss writes, to remain in a city torn apart is precarious:

 We found a way to live around war, on its side, at its limits, in between bombs and abductions, fuel and power shortages.
 And we had the sea and the privileges of those Beirutis who could go to the beach every day, especially when work was slow and school was closed.